trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/get-dal-params.md

    tezos-smart-rollup = { version = "0.2.2", features = [ "proto-alpha" ] }
    ```

+   If you set up your Docker container with a connected folder on the host machine, you can create this file in the connected folder and it will appear in the Docker container.

    As a reminder, the kernel of a Smart Rollup is a WASM program.
    The `proto-alpha` feature is necessary to get access to the functions specific to the DAL because they are not yet released in the main version of the Smart Rollup toolkit.

    If you need a text editor inside the Docker container, you can run `sudo apk add nano` to install the [Nano text editor](https://www.nano-editor.org/).
+   If you set up the container with a volume, you can use any editor on your host machine to edit the file and it appears in the linked folder in the container.

 1. Create a file named `src/lib.rs` to be the kernel.